 Many of the European and Northern American countries where these innovations originated and were developed still dominate the top spots on indices of both human development and innovation.
 For example, all top 10 spots on both the Human Development Index and the Global Innovation Index are held by European and North American countries with the exception of Singapore, Hong Kong, and Australia.
 In contrast, the countries that score lowest on innovation are among the least developed, including Niger, Zambia, Togo, Guinea, Yemen, Nigeria, Guinea, Zambia, Benin, and Bolivia.

-Jared Diamond argues that although some countries have advanced through innovation as a result of being “geographically blessed” with abundant resources that freed up time to experiment and design better ways of doing things, other countries gained access to innovations by creating cultures that are, “open to innovation”, and by investing in innovations that allow new ideas and technologies to spread easily.
+Jared Diamond argues that although some countries have advanced through innovation as a result of being “geographically blessed” with abundant resources that freed up time to experiment and design better ways of doing things, other countries gained access to innovations by creating cultures that are, “open to innovation”.
+By investing in innovations that allow new ideas and technologies to spread easily, these countries advanced.
 According to Diamond, societies that embrace risk-taking, have a scientific outlook, tolerate diverse views, and accommodate “heretical” attitudes benefit more from innovations.
 Friedrich von Hayek made a powerful argument in favor of societies where access to knowledge is widely diffused among the population and freely accessible to all, and William Easterly has consistently advocated that the freedoms that underpin the creation and distribution of knowledge are the foundations of development.